Our mission is to improve the well-being, care, and education for the whole child.

 Child care professionals

-Children under the age of five spend an average of 36 hours per week in a child care setting, often more awake time than what they spend with their own families.
+Young children of working families often spend more awake time in a child care setting than what they spend with their own families.
 Child care professionals wear many hats, balancing environments that provide a loving home-away-from-home while teaching children social-emotional skills and preparing them to succeed academically.
-They are often providing these services with wages that are among the lowest in the U.S. workforce, an average of $12.88/hr or $26,790 in 2020.
-To support these professionals, we provide guidance and support for:
+They are often providing these services with wages that are among the lowest in the U.S. workforce, an average of $13.22/hr or $27,490 in 2021.
+To support these professionals, we connect them to resources and ensure they have access to partners and businesses that can enhance their work.

 Our focus on